A Closer Look on Memorization in Tabular Diffusion Model: A Data-Centric Perspective: Closer Look at Memorization Dynamics During Training

 \subsection{Temporal Dynamics of Forgetting}

 Figure~\ref{fig:all_forgot} (A) illustrates the distribution of forget events over time, comparing Top 5\% and Non-Top samples.

-\textbf{Obs.1}: Forget events for Top samples tend to occur earlier in training compared to Non-Top samples.
-This mirrors the earlier memorization trend observed in Figure~\ref{fig:first_memorized_0.05}, suggesting that samples memorized earlier also begin to be forgotten earlier.
-The alignment between early memorization and early forgetting indicates that Top samples are involved in learning dynamics from the beginning of training.
+\textbf{Obs.1: Early Forgetting of High-Memorization Samples.} Forget events for Top samples occur earlier in training than for Non-Top samples.
+This pattern parallels the earlier memorization trend in Figure~\ref{fig:first_memorized_0.05}, indicating that samples memorized sooner also begin to be forgotten sooner.
+The alignment between early memorization and early forgetting suggests that Top samples actively participate in the learning dynamics from the very start of training.
+To quantify this difference, we apply the Kolmogorov--Smirnov (KS) test to compare the temporal distributions of forget events between Top and Non-Top samples.
+The maximum vertical separations are 8.36\% (shoppers, $p \approx 0$), 4.66\% (default, $p = 6.4\mathrm{e}{-99}$), and 1.28\% (adult, $p = 2.5\mathrm{e}{-11}$), showing statistically significant differences in all three datasets.
+Moreover, when mapping the maximum separation to the time axis, the maximum horizontal gap reaches about 650 epochs for shoppers, 140 epochs for default, and 40 epochs for adult.
+This shows that, although the curves in Figure~\ref{fig:all_forgot}(A) appear close in value, the separation in training time is on the order of tens to hundreds of epochs, which is not small in practice.

-\textbf{Obs.2}: Figure~\ref{fig:all_forgot} (B) further shows that the Top 5\% samples accumulate a significantly higher number of forget events over training.
-This suggests that these samples are more volatile, frequently transitioning between memorized and non-memorized states.
-Such instability reflects a higher sensitivity to parameter updates and less stable retention, despite their prominent role in memorization.
-These patterns are consistent across all three datasets.
-Similar trends for the Top 10\% and Top 20\% groups are included in Appendix~\ref{app:experiments_dynamic_forgetting}.
+\textbf{Obs.2: Volatile Retention of Top Samples.} As shown in Figure~\ref{fig:all_forgot}(B), the Top 5\% samples experience substantially more forget events throughout training.
+These samples frequently alternate between memorized and non-memorized states, reflecting higher volatility and sensitivity to parameter updates.
+Despite their early involvement in learning, they exhibit less stable retention.
+Consistent patterns are observed across all three datasets, with similar trends for the Top 10\% and Top 20\% groups detailed in Appendix~\ref{app:experiments_dynamic_forgetting}.